scott-sihui-wang/Information-Management-Website/README.md

 ## Functionalities

-This is a simple information management website implemented by `PHP` and `MySQL`.
+This is a simple information management website whose `backend` was implemented by `PHP` and `MySQL`.

 One can sign up by registration of personal information.
 After creation of one's account, one can sign in and update one's information.